 Is WireGuard the Future of VPN Protocols?
-2018 Safety Update
+2021 Safety Update

-What’s Exciting About the New Protocol WireGuard
+What’s Exciting About the New WireGuard Protocol?

 One of the reasons for the new protocol’s speed and simplicity is a streamlined approach to encryption.

-This compact coding ensures regular, thorough auditing and improvement – which means fewer vulnerabilities than other protocols have.
+This compact coding ensures regular, thorough auditing and improvement, which leads to fewer vulnerabilities than other protocols.

 Potential Risks of Using WireGuard Now